BIO 100 Concepts of Biology 4 SH

 BIO 410 Topics in Molecular Genetics 4 SH

-This course will cover selected topics in molecular genetics, with emphasis on current developments in gene structure and expression and on applications to biotechnology.
-Laboratory exercises will consist of an integrated set of experiments culminating in cloning of a prokaryotic gene.
-Emphasis will be on experimental design and analysis (3 hrs lecture — 3 hrs laboratory).
-Prerequisite: BIO 312 or CHE 421 or equivalent.
+This course will cover selected topics in molecular genetics, with focus on current developments in genomics.
+Laboratory exercises will consist of an integrated set of experiments utilizing contemporary molecular techniques.
+Emphasis will be on experimental design and analysis.
+(3 hrs lecture — 3 hrs laboratory).
+Prerequisite: BIO 260 and BIO 312.

 BIO/CHE 440 Molecular Biology 3 SH